Takuonon/pu-nanomesh-triboelectric-sensor/README.md

 Source figure: [`FPCB.pdf`](docs/images/FPCB.pdf)

-The FPCB integrates the triboelectric sensor input connector, the analog front-end components, the XIAO nRF52840 module, and a small battery connection on a compact wireless module.
+Figure (a) shows the wireless module implemented on the FPCB.
+The board integrates the triboelectric sensor input connector, the analog front-end components, the XIAO nRF52840 module, and a small battery connection.
 The signal flow is:

 ```text
 Triboelectric sensor input -> charge amplifier -> voltage amplifier -> ADC -> BLE
 ```

-The module is designed to acquire the throat-mounted triboelectric sensor signal and transmit it wirelessly while remaining compact enough for on-body measurements.
+Figure (b) shows the current consumption during module operation.
+The operating current was approximately 10 mA; with a 100 mAh battery, the expected operating time was approximately 10 h per charge.

 Board metadata from `hardware/gerber/TENG_module-job.gbrjob`: